-If you are looking for an experienced military divorce lawyer Patrick SFB, Fighter Law understands the unique challenges servicemembers face in Florida family law cases.
+If you are looking for an experienced military divorce lawyer who understands the unique challenges service members face in Florida family law cases, Fighter Law can help.
 As a U.S. military veteran and attorney, I have lived the military life and know how PCS moves, deployments, and military benefits can impact divorce, custody, and child support.
-Our veteran-owned and woman-owned law firm proudly represents members of the Space Force, Air Force, Navy, Coast Guard, Army, Marine Corps, and military spouses in Brevard County and throughout Florida.
+Our veteran-owned and woman-owned law firm is based in Orlando and proudly serves military families stationed at Patrick Space Force Base (Patrick SFB), in Brevard County, and across Florida.

 We also understand that some clients prefer to work with a female attorney—or believe it will be an advantage in court.
 At Fighter Law, you can choose to work with our tough and highly skilled female lawyers who combine compassion with fierce advocacy for our clients.